dsahern/bpf-progs/README.md

 # bpf-progs

-Hopefully this repository is self contained now.
+This repository is self contained now.
 It compiles cleanly on Ubuntu 18.04 for kernel versions 4.14, 4.15, 5.3 and 5.5+.
 ```
 apt-get install clang llvm gcc make libelf-dev